cplusplus/fundamentals-ts/README.md

 elements, scripts, or external CSS.
 The result of this transformation is what actually gets published in the C++ committee mailings.

-It should be compatible back to ~IE 8 and should degrade fairly gracefully in even older browsers.
+It's tested back to IE 8 and should degrade fairly gracefully in even older browsers.

 ### `<cxx-ednote>`